kevinchar93/csr-adonis-inertia-react/README.md

 ## 5. Configure the app entry point

-Running the config script earlier for the Inertia JS Provdier _(`node ace configure @eidellev/inertia-adonisjs`)_ should have generated an file `resources\views\app.edge` its contents should be:
+Running the config script earlier for the Inertia JS Provdier _(`node ace configure @eidellev/inertia-adonisjs`)_ should have generated this file: `resources\views\app.edge`.

+Its contents should be:
 ```html
 <!DOCTYPE html>
 <html lang="en">